Urban scaling

 Urban scaling is an area of research within the study of cities as complex systems.
 It examines how various urban indicators change systematically with city size.

 The literature on urban scaling was motivated by the success of scaling theory in biology, itself motivated in turn by the success of scaling in physics.
 Crucial insights from scaling analysis applied to a system can emerge from finding power-law function relationships between variables of interest and the size of the system (as opposed to finding power-law probability distributions).
-Power-laws have an implicit self-similarity which suggests universal mechanisms at work, which in turn support the search for fundamental laws.
+Power-laws have an implicit self-similarity which suggests universal mechanisms at work, which in turn supports the search for fundamental laws.
 The study of power-laws is closely linked to the study of critical phenomena in physics, in which emergent properties and scale invariance are central and organizing concepts.
 These concepts resurface in the study of complex systems, and are of particular importance in the urban scaling framework.

 The phenomenon of scaling in biology is often referred to as allometric scaling.
 Some of these relationships were studied by Galileo (e.g., in terms of the area width of animals' legs as a function of their mass) and then studied a century ago by Max Kleiber (see Kleiber's law) in terms of the relationship between basal metabolic rate and mass.
 A theoretical explanation of allometric scaling laws in biology was provided by the metabolic theory of ecology.

 The application of scaling in the context of cities is inspired by the idea that, in cities, urban activities are emergent phenomena arising from the interactions of many individuals in close physical proximity.
 This is in contrast to applying scaling to countries or other social group delineations, which are more ad-hoc sociological constructions.
 The expectation is that collective effects in cities should result in the form of large-scale quantitative urban regularities that ought to hold across cultures, countries and history.
 If such regularities are observed, then it would support the search for a general mathematical theory of cities.

 Indeed, Luís M. A. Bettencourt, Geoffrey West, and Jose Lobo's seminal work demonstrated that many urban indicators are associated with population size through a power-law relationship, in which socio-economic quantities tend to scale superlinearly, while measures of infrastructure (such as the number of gas stations) scale sublinearly with population size.
-They argue for a quantitative, predictive framework to understand cities as collective wholes, guiding urban policy, improving sustainability, and managing urban growth.
+They argued for a quantitative, predictive framework to understand cities as collective wholes, guiding urban policy, improving sustainability, and managing urban growth.